OktayBogazkaya/turtle-trading-strategy/README.md

 This project implements the Turtle Trading strategy using Backtrader and Streamlit.
 The strategy is a trend-following system that uses breakout levels and the Average True Range (ATR) for position sizing and trade decisions.

+The rules and parameters in this implementation are based on the original Turtle Trading rules, as documented in [this PDF](https://bigpicture.typepad.com/comments/files/turtlerules.pdf) by OriginalTurtles.org.

+**Note**: Currently, only the long strategy is implemented.
+The short logic, which is part of the traditional Richard Dennis strategy, has been disabled for now.

 ## Features

 - **Backtesting**: Simulate the Turtle Trading Strategy over different asset classes